Mess that is Day Care Licensing

 the need for CPR.
 An ounce of prevention...

 -- See below for closing remarks and my suggested solution to the licensing mess. --

 Minnesotans have allowed the government to be deeply involved in

-the every day care of more than half of our children, the children in
+the care of more than half of our children, those children in

 licensed day care.
 The welfare and comfort of the licensing workers and